 The triumphant return of the four boys and a Jesuit Father Valignano was also noted in The Jesuit Annual Report.
 “One day, Harunobu finished his meal and then invited Valignano, John Miguel, and other princes to a mansion.
 Its construction had just been completed and had not been seen by anyone…all rooms, big and small, were decorated with golden objects and resplendent and gorgeous paintings.
 This mansion is located within a brilliantly completed castle that was built by Harunobu.”

 From the ruin of Hinoe Castle keep, you can see the townscape below.
 When you slowly close your eyes, you can hear the bells from the church.
 You can hear children of the seminary singing hymns with an organ accompaniment.
-Arima - Minami Shimabara is still a fascinating place.
+Arima - Minami Shimabara, still resonating with the history and prosperity of Christianity during the Sengoku Era, is truly a fascinating place.